MaudeCharmetant/skymodel/README.rst

 generate high-resolution maps of the microwave sky using maps from numerical simulations of extragalactic emissions and PySM code to generate maps of the galactic foregrounds.
-The sky model allows to generate any component or combination of components at a desired frequency, unit, beam size, including instrumental and atmospheric noises.
+The sky model allows generating any component or combination of components at a desired frequency, unit, beam size, including instrumental and atmospheric noises.
 It was thought to be easy and versatile to use for anyone working